 Terms to Evaluate When Considering Venture Debt

-Once you've got a thorough understanding of the terms you should be looking into, do a market check to make sure the terms you're being offered are the best that are available to you.
+Once you have a thorough understanding of the terms you should be looking into, do a market check to make sure the terms you're being offered are the best that are available.
 Here are some of the market trends that Spinta Capital has gathered:

 - Investor support